liseda-lab/TKGE-icu-readmission/TKGConstructions/README.md

 ## **❗️❕ Data availability ❗️❕**

 To facilitate reproducibility, this step can be completlly skipped.
 The following download will provide a folder with just the files required for the next steps of our implementation.
-Please place this folder within the main folder of the project
+Please place this folder within the main folder of the project.

+URL ISSUES: Please Request the folder via email - Updates Soon

 ````python
     download Url